BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

 In the default configuration, this mod is a spiritual cousin of my own Better Loot mod.
 You'll be up against enemies using purples, glitches, and even legendaries.
-Gear quality can be customized easily in FilterTool/BLCMM, so you can still play using something close to the stock Borderlands gear quality.
+Gear quality can be customized easily in BLCMM, so you can still play using something close to the stock Borderlands gear quality.
 Regardless of gear quality configuration, Badass enemies will have better gear than their ordinary counterparts.